Hey Coach Ponyling!

-And of course, there is hiring someone to help you with all of this, especially responding to customer requests, including refund requests.
+And of course, there is also hiring someone to help you with all of this, especially responding to customer requests.

 I have a great person who helps me with this type of thing, because it’s not personal for her, so she can remain calm and awesome in tough circumstances and handle clients who are stressed if something isn’t working in our programs.

 She also insulates me from those clients who – despite our best efforts to dissuade them from signing up because they aren’t a fit for our programs – decide to join us anyway, and end up feeling like they want something else so request a refund.